 for min.
 8 string players is composed and directed by Joyce Beetuan Koh.
-Inspired by the glissandi passages of Greek-French composer and architect Iannis Xenakis’ 1954 orchestral work ‘Metastasis’, the musical material have been conceived with the site-specific, resonant attributes of the gallery space in the ArtScience Museum Singapore n mind to create musical and spatial depth.
+Inspired by the glissandi passages of Greek-French composer and architect Iannis Xenakis’ 1954 orchestral work ‘Metastasis’, the musical material has been conceived with the site-specific, resonant attributes of the gallery space in the ArtScience Museum Singapore n mind to create musical and spatial depth.
 Composed for SOUNDISLANDS : Resound Festival 2021, presented by ArtScience Museum, Singapore.
 Duration: c.
 28 minutes

 MOUTHFUL • MASKED DUET

 How to breathe deeply and sing expressively in this moment when the mouth and nose embody danger?
 How to have pleasure in music when in its essences it is airborne and moist?
 Let us return power and agency to the mouth and voice while still protecting ourselves and others.
 Let us express our emotions freely into the air that we all share.
 The Mouthful mask is both conceptual and practical.
 It exposes the breath and gives us an earful and eyeful of air.
 Mouthful projects a new sound which follows the guidelines of our time while it overcomes and embraces the obstacles we face with poetry and humor.
 Mouthful is conceived by Ana Prvački, activated by Reginald Jalleh and Zerlina Tan with original music by Joyce Bee Tuan Koh, produced and manifested by Galina Mihaleva .
 A transdisciplinary, collaborative work, Mouthful is realized with two performative activations and as an installation and sound work in The Vitrine at NTU CCA Singapore, Block 43 Malan Road.